slatedocs/slate/source/includes/_buysidespecs.md

 Powerlinks Media is fully compliant with the Open RTB 2.3 specifications and its Native subprotocol.
 Below you'll find information regarding Powerlinks's bid request/response specifications and expectations for buy-side partners.

+## Example Bid Request

+Include an example bid request from a seller.
+Then include a table that shows what's required in the bid request, and then also what they should expect (and what's seller-specific).
+Always, expected + enhancements, SSP Specific (columns for table)

+enhancements - device data from browsecap, ias data from manuel extensions mappings

 ## Supported Objects

 Object Name | Supported | Required | Expected